kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-05-register-secured-api.md

 ## Register a CSRF-protected API

-The Application Registry supports CSRF tokens as an additional layer of API protection.
+Application Registry supports CSRF tokens as an additional layer of API protection.
 To register a CSRF-protected API, add the `credentials.{AUTHENTICATION_METHOD}.csrfInfo` object to the `api` section of the service registration request body.

 Include this field in the service registration request body: